-It is very hard to assess an exact recovery time after brachial plexus injury treatment due to the broad spectrum.
-How likely a spontaneous recovery depends on the type and severity of the injury.
+Determining an exact recovery time after brachial plexus injury treatment is challenging due to the wide range of injury severities and types.
+The likelihood of spontaneous recovery varies based on the specific characteristics of the injury.

 SIM